meshcloud/meshcloud-docs/docs/meshcloud.customer.md

 ## Assign User Roles

-You can change the meshCustomer role for each user in the dropdown and save the changes via the *disc* icon.
+You can change the role assigned to each user on the current meshCustomer.
+To change the assigned role choose a new role from the dropdown and save the changes via the disc icon.
 The following roles are available:

 - **Customer Admin**: Has full access to the meshCustomer and its projects and can manage users of the meshCustomer account.
 - **Customer Employee**: Has full access to project resources, but **cannot** manage users, create projects, etc of the meshCustomer account.